What is Security Awareness Training?

 A person sitting at a desk using a computer displays a 'PASSWORD' prompt on the screen, while speaking on the phone.

 • General Training: This foundational training covers basic security concepts applicable to a wide range of industries.
-It introduces individuals to common security risks, safe online practices, and the importance of strong passwords.
+Employees learn about common security risks, safe online practices, and the importance of strong passwords.

 • Industry-Specific Training: Many industries have unique security requirements.
 For example, CFISA offers PCI Compliance Training designed for those handling payment card data.
 This training educates individuals about PCI DSS standards, ensuring secure payment processing.